-Save Spotlight Lock Screen images
+How to find Windows Spotlight Lock Screen images

 Open Windows File Explorer, switch to the ‘View’ tab and check the box adjacent to the title ‘Hidden Items’ to force your Windows 10 OS to display all hidden files and folders.

-In the Assets folder you will find a list of files.
+In the Assets folder, you will find a list of files.
 Sort them by size, as we will need the large files only.
 These files represent Windows Spotlight images downloaded from Bing.com.
-For viewing them, rename each file and use image formats such as .PNG or .JPG as extension.
+For viewing them, rename each file and use image formats such as PNG or JPG as an extension.

-To do this, simply right-click on a file and select the Rename option and save them in JPG format.
-Proceeding in the same manner, you can rename all the files and when done, open them in the default Photos app.
+To do this, right-click on a file, select the Rename option, and save them in JPG format.
+Proceeding in the same manner, you can rename all the files and open them in the default Photos app.
 Here you can set it as a lock screen or your desktop wallpaper.